Conelike radiant structures: AH structures and Einstein equations for statistical structures

 \section{AH structures and Einstein equations for statistical structures}

-The notion of AH structure introduced by the author in \cite{Fox-ahs, Fox-2dahs, Fox-crm} is recalled because it provides a convenient language for results described in Section \ref{ewsection} that generalize known constructions associating Einstein-Weyl structures with constant scalar curvature Kähler metrics.
+The notion of AH structure introduced and studied by the author in \cite{Fox-ahs, Fox-2dahs, Fox-ricweyl, Fox-crm, Fox-schwarz} is recalled because it provides a convenient language for results described in Section \ref{ewsection} that generalize known constructions associating Einstein-Weyl structures with constant scalar curvature Kähler metrics.
 (For background on Einstein-Weyl structures, consult the survey \cite{Calderbank-Pedersen}.)
 What is needed is a generalization of the notion of Einstein-Weyl structure.
 Informally, AH structures are to statistical structures as Weyl structures are to metric structures.
-The definition of AH structure given here is stated in a different way than in \cite{Fox-ahs, Fox-2dahs, Fox-crm} but the formulation given here is equivalent and somehow simpler.
-All the results of this section are present in some equivalent form in \cite{Fox-ahs, Fox-2dahs}, but the formulations given here are more economical and for it more readable.
+The definition of AH structure given here is stated in a different way than in \cite{Fox-ahs, Fox-2dahs, Fox-ricweyl, Fox-crm, Fox-schwarz} but the formulation given here, although equivalent, is more economical and for it more readable.

 An \emph{AH structure} on an $n$-dimensional manifold, $M$, is a pair $(\nabla, [g])$ comprising a torsion-free affine connection, $\nabla$, and a conformal class $[g]$ of pseudo-Riemannian metrics, that satisfy two compatibility conditions: \begin{enumerate} \item For each $g \in [g]$ there is a one-form $\chi_{i} \in \Ga(\ctm)$ such that $\nabla_{[i}g_{j]k} = \chi_{[i}g_{j]k}$. \item The pair is \emph{aligned}, meaning that for each $g \in [g]$ there holds $g^{pq}\nabla_{i}g_{pq} = ng^{pq}\nabla_{p}g_{qi}$. \end{enumerate}